-However, enough about how amazing this medium is.
-Here are some great soft pastel techniques you can use.
+However, enough about how great drawing with soft pastels is and here are some great soft pastels drawing techniques you can use!

 Creating lines with the edge of a pastel